-- Pork mince – buy the pork with the lowest fat content you can get.
+- Ground Pork – buy pork with the lowest fat content you can get.
 You don’t want your baking tray covered in pork fat as the sausage rolls cook.

 - 1 medium-sized onion and 1 medium-sized red pepper – both chopped into a fine dice

 - Grated apple.
-I used a Granny Smith apple, but a Bramley would work just as well.
+I used a Granny Smith apple, but a Bramley or any crisp apple would work just as well.